 Logistics of Meetings

 Meetings occur in the fall and the spring.
-Both meetings are usually face to face, in Madison, but, on occasion, they are held in conjunction with Disability Issues conferences held in the state.
-The student members are encouraged to connect with committee members from their own campus and travel with them to the face to face meeting in order to avoid travel expenses.
+The fall meeting is usually face to face, in Madison, and from approximately 10-3 p.m.
+The spring meeting is usually held by teleconference and is approximately two hours long.
+The student member is encouraged to connect with committee members from their own campus and travel with them to the face to face meeting in order to avoid travel expenses.

 Benefits of Participation

-This committee would be appropriate for any students interested in policy concerns and wanting to influence positively a welcoming environment at our institutions regarding disability issues for faculty, staff and students.
-UW System and the committee benefit greatly from having a student viewpoint at the table when formulating policy or developing programs at our UW institutions.
+This committee would be appropriate for any students interested in policy concerns and wanting to influence and positively impact health, safety, and climate regarding AODA issues on UW campuses.
+UW System and the committee benefit greatly from having a student viewpoint at the table when formulating policy or developing programs to provide training or gather data about AODA concerns at UW institutions.

 Sal Carranza, Senior Academic Planner, Office of Academic and Student Services, 608-265-9177, email@example.com.